billgathen/pentaphone/to-do.md

 * DONE Export playable example to gh-pages ()
 * DONE Update gh-pages home page to link to playable example
 * DONE Move LH keys to s, d, f and w, e, r (LH home row)
+* DONE Add Bootstrap and clean up interface
 * Select waveform for tone, adjusting gain as necessary: z, x, c, v
 * Split tones: chords based on z, x, c, v and notes based on m, ,, ., /
 * Pressing a shifter changes the pentatonic, which stays there until shifted again
 * Visual elements on the page trigger by the playing: shifter changes palette, notes splash complementary colors across screen
 * Select palette for visuals
+* Shapes of effects vary by tone
 * Rhythm section: drums and bass
 * Select the key signature (bass adjusts)
 * Choose closed, open, inverted or root notes for LH